 SOC 715 Seminar in Current Issues in Sociology (3) Substantive areas that are of current interest and the focus of research, but not addressed in other courses.
 Repeatable two times.

-SOC 716 Seminar in Medical Sociology (3) Application of theoretical paradigms and methodologies to the examination of selected research topics in the field of medical sociology.
+SOC 716 Advanced Medical Sociology (3) Application of theoretical paradigms and methodologies to the examination of selected research topics in the field of medical sociology.
 Repeatable one time.
 Pre: 615 or consent.

 SOC 719 Comparative Family and Gender (3) Discusses the major perspectives on family and gender relations and examines related empirical research.
 Emphasis is on the cross-cultural comparisons across the U.S. and Asia in the context of globalizing economies and cultures.
 A-F only.
 (Alt. years) (Cross-listed as GHPS 719)

 SOC 720 Comparative Study of East Asia (3) Comparative analysis of social organization, social processes, and change of both capitalist and communist countries of East Asia, with each other and other areas of the world.
+Repeatable one time.
 Pre: 611 or consent.

 SOC 721 Social Change–Pacific Islands (3) Analysis of social change; transformation from subsistence societies to commodified, wage-labor societies with participation in world economy.